Safety Data Sheets Give Information On

 Section 4: First-Aid Measures

 Routes of exposure (inhalation, skin, eye, ingestion).
-Practically speaking, immediate actions.
-Symptoms.
+In real terms, symptoms.
+That's why immediate actions.
 Whether to induce vomiting (usually: don't).
 When to seek medical attention.

 Why it matters: This is the section people read after something happens.
 Read it before.
 Know that flushing eyes for 15 minutes means 15 continuous minutes — not "splash and go."
 Know that some chemicals require specific antidotes (cyanide kits, calcium gluconate for HF) that your first-aid kit doesn't have.